Connections 2025

 AusDoCC is the peak national support group for all people diagnosed with a corpus callosum disorder (CCD) and their families, caregivers and professionals.

-A CCD is a rare brain condition in which people are born without the corpus callosum, the 250 million nerve fibres that form the communication pathway between the two hemispheres of the brain.
+A CCD is a rare brain condition in which people are born without all or part of the corpus callosum, the 250 million nerve fibres that form the communication pathway between the two hemispheres of the brain.
 A CCD causes a heterogeneous range of cognitive, physical and psychological impacts ranging from mild to severe.
 Examples of typically occurring impacts are slow processing, anxiety and difficulties with learning, memory, mobility, communication, social engagement, impulse control, mental health and executive function.

 Connections 2025 is the only opportunity for children, adults, parents, carers and professionals in the CCD community to come together and meet others with professional and lived experience, who understand this disability and its impacts.
 Connections 2025 is the peak opportunity to engage in training, coaching and support, share knowledge, learn new skills and build supportive relationships with peers and professionals, specifically around disability impacts of a CCD.
 The event will equip everyone with a CCD to identify the best supports, meet goals and live more informed, better quality lives.